Author Information: J. Angelo Corlett, San Diego State University, email@example.com

 In the end, Searle (2010) provides an interesting articulation of some social rights and how they come to be recognized by social institutions.
 However, his notion of human rights lacks critical ethical/moral components in the ways enumerated both in Corlett (2016) and herein.
 While Searle (2010) provides an interesting description of the social construction and recognition of social rights, it is unclear whether or not it is an accurate account of the social construction of human rights in that it is unclear that human rights are even social constructions as opposed to their being rights that are, quite apart from being socially constructed, conferred on persons by valid rules or principles of ethics or “true” morality as noted herein and in Corlett (2016).

-While it is the goal of human rights supporters to have a global recognition of human rights, it is not obvious that the possession of human rights is contingent on their being socially recognized.
+And while it is the goal of human rights supporters to have a global recognition of human rights, it is not obvious that the possession of human rights is contingent on their being socially recognized.
 This may be true even though respect for human rights requires social recognition of them.
 In any case, there is far more to human rights, if they exist and if so, whatever they turn out to be in content, than what is found in Searle (2010).
 Perhaps the most plausible idea in Searle (2010) about human rights is how they can be socially recognized.
 Whether or not this is a notion original to Searle is one thing.
 It is quite another, however, to think that what Searle offers is anything close to a theory of human rights and one that is congruent with the dominant contemporary human rights tradition as I have described it.

 This discussion of Searle’s view of human rights is relevant to social epistemology in at least the following ways.
 His view of human rights is an outgrowth of his social ontology.
 As far as I can discern, what Searle (2010) states about what he thinks are human rights is consistent with his social ontology.
 And insofar as social ontology and social epistemology are inter-related, not unlike metaphysics and epistemology, questions about Searle’s notion of human rights raise questions about how humans rights become real (assuming they are real).
 And this in turn raises questions about how we might come to know that they are real.